Close

 Texas laws don’t include the word alimony.
 Instead, officials use the term spousal maintenance.
 This phrase applies to court-ordered payments after a divorce.

 Spousal maintenance is money the Texas court orders one spouse to pay the other after divorce.
-The money is meant to help the recipient maintain the standard of living they had enjoyed before the divorce.
+The money is meant to help the recipient maintain the standard of living they enjoyed before the divorce.
 Not all divorced spouses are eligible for spousal maintenance; it depends on the details of their situation.

 Texas courts cap spousal maintenance payments at $5,000 or 20% of the payer’s gross monthly income, whichever is smaller.
-But a judge can use their discretion to set the amount much lower depending on factors such as marriage length, the quality of the relationship, and employment potential.
+But a judge can use their discretion to set the amount much lower, depending on factors such as marriage length, the quality of the relationship, and employment potential.

 What factors do courts consider when determining payment amounts?